khakhalin/notes/keywords/job_search.md

-# Job searches
+# Job search

 #management #lifehack #interview

-A collection of advice on job searching and interviewing.
+A collection of materials on job searching and interviewing, from the point of view of the candidate.

 Related pages:
 * [[system_interview]] - system design interviews